Jessie Pope: Verse

-Other works include Paper Pellets (1907), an anthology of humorous verse.
-She also wrote verses for children's books, such as The Cat Scouts (Blackie, 1912) and the following eulogy to her friend, Bertram Fletcher Robinson (published in the Daily Express on Saturday 26 January 1907):
+Other works include Water Pellets (1907), an anthology of humorous verse.
+She also wrote verses for children's books, such as The Cat Scouts (Blackie, 1912) and the following elegy to her friend, Bertram Fletcher Robinson (published in the Daily Express on Saturday 26 January 1907):

 War poetry

 Pope's war poetry was originally published in The Daily Mail; it encouraged enlistment and the handing of a white feather to youths who would not join the colours.
 Nowadays, this poetry is considered to be jingoistic, consisting of simple rhythms and rhyme schemes, with extensive use of rhetorical questions to persuade (and often pressure) young men to join the war.
 This extract from Who's for the Game? is typical in style:

 Other poems, such as The Call (1915) – "Who’s for the trench – Are you, my laddie?" – expressed similar sentiments.
 Pope was widely published during the war, apart from newspaper publication producing three volumes: Jessie Pope's War Poems (1915), More War Poems (1915) and Simple Rhymes for Stirring Times (1916).